goruck/all/README.md

 4. Description
 5. Publishing Information (the *panel* skill is not currently published)

 The creation of the *panel* skill required inputting of an [Intent Schema](https://github.com/goruck/mall/blob/newstatus/ask/IntentSchema.txt) (which defines the voice interaction model), [sample utterances](https://github.com/goruck/mall/blob/newstatus/ask/SampleUtterances.txt), and [custom slot definitions](https://github.com/goruck/mall/blob/newstatus/ask/CustomSlotTypes.txt) which are essentially elaborations of the values of parameters used in the Intent Schema.
-The ASK service will generate a voice model from this inputs.
+The ASK service will generate a voice model from these inputs.

 The table below shows some of the mapping between example user requests and the sample utterance syntax used in the interaction model.